Mindfulness training can deter what the author calls Urban Traumatic Stress Disorder

 The Detroit police officer cautiously approached the driver’s side door of the car he pulled over for speeding.
 The tinted windows prevented the officer from seeing inside the car.
-He therefore was on edge as the driver slowly opened the window.
-Too often people think what happens next is determined exclusively by the actions of the driver and the training of the police officer.
-However, the interaction is frequently guided by the past traumatic influences of both the driver and the police officer.
+He, therefore, was on edge as the driver slowly opened the window.
+Too often, people think what happens next is determined exclusively by the actions of the driver and the training of the police officer.
+However, past traumatic influences of the driver and police officer can dictate the result.

 Unfortunately, because of the prevalence of crime and violence in urban communities, too many residents and police officers are suffering from a form of Post Traumatic Stress Disorder (PTSD) that is ongoing and unique to cities.
-I call this Urban Traumatic Stress Disorder (UTSD) because it is not “post” since it relates to the continuous daily stress of urban living.
-The residents and police officers experience a change in their amygdala (the region of the brain that controls emotional reactions) because of frequent exposure to violence, loud noises and other elements of urban living.
-This change in the brain has nothing to do with how intelligent someone is, but it can lead to an emotional reaction to challenging situations that can result in confrontation, injuries or even death.
+Consider the title Urban Traumatic Stress Disorder (UTSD) because it is not “post” since it relates to the continuous daily stress of urban living.
+The residents and police officers experience a change in their amygdala (the region of the brain that controls emotional reactions) because of frequent exposure to violence, loud noises, and other elements of urban living.
+This change in the brain has nothing to do with how intelligent someone is, but it can lead to an emotional reaction to challenging situations that can result in confrontation, injuries, or even death.

 This same traffic stop can potentially turn violent if the driver and the police officer are suffering from UTSD.
-The stress level for police and residents in urban communities is extremely dangerous.
+The stress level for police and residents in urban communities is dangerous.
 One study of male police officers in Buffalo found that, because of on-the-job stress, the average life expectancy of police officers was 22 years shorter than the average male residents.
 A study by MIT suggests that the wealthiest Americans live 10.1 years longer than the poorest citizens.
-Clearly, living or working in stress-filled poor communities has a negative effect on life expectancy.
+Living or working in stress-filled poor communities harms life expectancy.
 A meta-analysis of 39 studies conducted by Hoffman in 2010 suggested that mindfulness significantly reduced depression and anxiety in patients.
-A recent study at Pacific University that had 43 police officers participate in an eight-week Mindfulness Based Resiliency Training (MBRT) found that the program significantly reduced stress, fatigue and improved the quality of sleep of participants.
+A recent study at Pacific University that had 43 police officers participate in an eight-week Mindfulness-Based Resilience Training (MBRT) found that the program significantly reduced stress, fatigue, and improved the quality of sleep of participants.

 Unfortunately, very few government agencies provide funding for mindfulness training.
-The research suggests that one effective way to improve police and community relations is to implement mindfulness type programs that help individuals rewire their brain to overcome the effects of UTSD.
-These programs have the potential to significantly improve the quality of life in urban communities.
+The research suggests that one effective way to improve police and community relations is to implement mindfulness type programs that help individuals rewire their brains to overcome the effects of UTSD.
+These programs have the potential to improve the quality of life in urban communities significantly.